 We provide a quality academic education, which prepares each student to be an active learner, a person of faith, and a responsible citizen.
 Students are encouraged to fulfill their individual potential.

 Our outstanding junior high science program, including a lab, is a strong preparation for high school science.
-Teachers use extensive technology in the classrooms and curriculum to enhance their instruction, and use of iPads or Chromebooks is provided for students in Kinder-8th grades.
+Teachers use extensive technology in the classrooms and curriculum to enhance their instruction, and use of iPads or Chromebooks is provided for students in Transitional Kinder-8th grades.
 Extended care is offered before and after school with a homework club during after-school care.
 St. Mary School has a robust after-school sports program for boys and girls in 5th-8th grades.
-Additional programs for students include music, band, art, Spanish enrichment, junior high choir, chess, and community service.
+Additional programs for students include music, band, art, and community service.
 Tuition assistance is available.

 The St. Mary School student is challenged to become: